 Controls specifically used for interleaving are located at the far right of the main Timebase dialog.
-They allow you to increase the sampling rate, memory, and bandwidth of a single input by reducing the number of active channels.
+They allow you to increase the sampling rate, memory, and bandwidth of a single input by .

 Timebase Set Up

 Sampling Mode

 The Sampling Mode determines how the instrument samples the input signal and renders it for display.